 Comparison is a tricky thing because on the one hand we shouldn’t compare our looks to airbrushed models, or our intelligence to professionals, or our lives to rich celebrities, but you also don’t want to go the other way and use comparison as an excuse to just do everything terribly only to say “Well it’s MY best and I’m not comparing it to Hawking so tough titties!” especially if the thing you did terribly was somebodies wedding cake or a kid’s braces.

 A little comparison can be used as inspiration; look at the greats that you admire and tell yourself that you’re going to try as hard as you can to achieve something you can admire just as much one day.
 Instead of worrying or whining about not being as good, sit down and get to work on getting good.
 Earn your talent.
 Practise.
 Learn.
 Don’t be held back by your insecurities or fears – sit down and educate yourself on how to get better at something and try to enjoy it while you’re doing it.
-If such a thing as enjoying university lectures, self help dvds, textbooks or practice sessions is possible.
-At the very least know that you’ll enjoy the results.

 And if you find that your absolute best after all that hard work isn’t anything so good as those greats you admired, well at least you know now what your real potential actually is and you can work from there.
 In the words of Dylan Moran, “Don’t do it!
 Stay away from your potential.
 You’ll mess it up, it’s potential, leave it.
 Anyway, it’s like your bank balance – you always have a lot less than you think.”